 - While waiting, peel the mango, find the stone and slice down on both sides of the stone.
 Cut into small cubes or into slices

 Putting them together:

-Serve with cubes of mango, sprinkle with sesame seeds and coconut sauce on the sides for more drizzling
+- Serve with cubes or slices of mango, sprinkle with sesame seeds and drizzle with some coconut sauce and reserve some sauce for more drizzling later and serve